Factbox: Highlights of Wimbledon first day

-LONDON Highlights from day one of the Wimbledon championships on Monday (all times GMT):
+LONDON (Reuters) - Highlights from day one of the Wimbledon championships on Monday (all times GMT):

 - French Open champion Jelena Ostapenko booked her place in the second round with a 6-0 1-6 6-3 win over Aliaksandra Sasnovich of Belarus.